-The life span has a standard type of ontogenesis for parasite form mites with successively changed developmental instars: egg, larva, protonymph, deutonymph, adult (female or male).
+The life span has a standard type of ontogenesis for parasitoid mites with successively changed developmental instars: egg, larva, protonymph, deutonymph, adult (female or male).

 The life span at a temperature of 25 ° C: egg (3-6 days) – larva (1 day) – protonymph (3-4 days) – deutonymph (3-4 days) – imago (up to 35 days).